Photograph by: Steve Weinik

 ABOUT MAT TOMEZSKO

-He is currently the Assistant Program Manager of Mural Arts’ Color Me Back: Same Day Work and Pay Program, an innovative program that combines participatory art-making and access to social services in a unique model offering individuals experiencing economic insecurity an opportunity to earn wages.
-He is the lead artist for the Garden Wall mural series.
+For over 4 years, he has been a Lead Artist with the Mural Arts’ Color Me Back: Same Day Work and Pay Program, an innovative program that combines participatory art-making and access to social services in a unique model offering individuals experiencing economic insecurity an opportunity to earn wages.
+He is the lead artist for the Garden Wall mural series and is based in the Kensington studio.

 His works are included in several public collections including The Wharton School at The University of Pennsylvania, Fox School of Business at Temple University, and Purdue University as well as numerous private and corporate collections such as Capital One in Wilmington, DE; and Deloitte in Philadelphia, PA.